 - Slather on Aloe Vera.

-- Chew a plantain leaf then apply the macerated leaf.
+- Chew a plantain leaf then apply the macerated leaf to wound area.

 - Crush fresh parsley and apply.